≡ Menu

 Final Expense Insurance (Pros and Cons)

-Death, taxes, and funeral expenses are the three certain things in life that you can’t escape from.
-But, at least when it comes to one’s funeral costs and burial expenses, that’s something that you’re not going to have to deal with.
-Right?
+Death, taxes, and funeral expenses are the three specific things you can’t escape from.
+But at least when it comes to one’s funeral costs and burial expenses, you’re not going to have to deal with them, right?

-Unless of course, you don’t want to burden your family members and other loved ones with this expense.
-In that case, you may want to consider purchasing a final expense life insurance policy as they are frequently the perfect solution for those who want to ensure their final expenses and burial costs are taken care of, without putting that financial burden on family members and other loved ones.
+Unless you don’t want to burden your family members and other loved ones with this expense, in that case, you may want to consider purchasing a final expense life insurance policy, as they are frequently the perfect solution for those who want to ensure their final expenses and burial costs are taken care of without putting that financial burden on family members and other loved ones.

-But before you go ahead and apply for a policy, let’s first take a look at the pros and cons of final expense insurance, so you can decide if it’s the right choice for you.
+But before applying for a policy, let’s first look at the pros and cons of final expense insurance so you can decide if it’s the right choice.

 What is Final Expense Insurance?

 Think of it as a “peace of mind policy” for you and your family.
-It’s a way to say “Hey, I got this” without having to go through all the “nitty gritty” of planning a service and making payments to a funeral home or funeral director.
+It’s a way to say, “Hey, I got this,” without going through all the “nitty gritty” of planning a service and making payments to a funeral home or funeral director.

 Advantages of a Final Expense Insurance Policy